NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 * Ad Closed - fires when a rewarded ad is closed
 * User earned reward - fires when a rewarded ad triggers a reward.
 The app is responsible for crediting the user with the reward.

+# **Known issues**

+* When Vungle mediation is enabled the `SaveGameToSlot`/`LoadGameFromSlot` functions do not work on Android for some reason.
+We unfortunately still cannot figure out why is this happening.
+If you are using this functionality please disable Vungle mediation in plugin settings.

 # **FAQ**

 * Is there an example showing how to use this plugin?